5-Examples-of-Profitable-Businesses-in-Colombia

 Over the past decade, there’s been more than 100 hotels, bars and restaurants set up through foreign investment.
 Part of this is due to the Colombian government issuing favorable fiscal policies for hospitality-based businesses, including tax exemptions for all capital goods in tourism-based exports, and tax discounts for the employment of handicapped or disabled workers in this sector.

 Given the large number of available hospitality sector workers in Colombia, many of whom are bilingual, starting a restaurant, hostel or hotel makes a whole lot of sense to expats looking to invest.
+If you’re looking a place to start an hospitality business in Colombia, in Real Estate by expatgroup.co, we can help you to choose one.

 3. Language Academies